syseleven/grav-docs-metakube/pages/04.tutorials/23.use-external-dns/default.en.md

 For more details on how to use Designate follow our [documentation](https://docs.syseleven.de/syseleven-stack/de/tutorials/dnsaas)

-### Deploy ExternalDNS
+### Create a values.yaml file to configure OpenStack Designate as external DNS provider

-For easy deployment use our fully managed [External DNS Add-on](https://docs.syseleven.de/metakube/de/addons/metakube-external-dns)
+For easy deployment use our fully managed [External DNS Add-on](../../03.addons/09.metakube-external-dns/default.en.md)

 For manual deployment of ExternalDNS copy the following text block into the file `values.yaml`.
 We need this file to pass our DNS configuration to the helm chart.
 Please make sure to check all of the fields with the place holder "changeme".
 You will need to add your OpenStack credentials.